How to Support a Spouse Through Betrayal Trauma: An RN Reiki Master Explains What Genuinely Helps, What Consistently Harms, and How to Sustain Both

 Professional Boundaries & When to Seek Additional Support

-I provide: Spiritual support and education about how to support a spouse through betrayal trauma.
-I integrate healthcare perspective and energy healing expertise to help supporting partners understand what genuinely helps and how to sustain that support over time.
+I provide: Spiritual support and education about supporting a spouse through betrayal trauma, integrating nursing experience and Reiki Master expertise to help supporting partners understand what genuinely helps and how to sustain that support over time.

-I do not provide: Psychological diagnosis, trauma therapy, marital counseling, or clinical assessment of trauma symptoms.
-I do not provide advice about psychiatric medications, clinical interventions, or the clinical management of trauma-related mental health conditions.
+I do not provide: Psychological diagnosis, trauma therapy, marital counseling, or mental health treatment of any kind.

 About the Author